plloyd11/simply-massage/readme.md

-# Omnitech Automation
+# Simply Massage

-Marketing website for Omnitech Automation using Metalsmith, Gulp, and Node.js
+Marketing website for Simply Massage using Metalsmith, Gulp, and Node.js

 ## Development requirements